Trackwork Handbook

 8. Consider using “loose rail” joints at joints between segments of a multi-segment module.

-Stub-end track is being more commonly used at intra-module joints of multi-segment modules.
-These are locations where it can be difficult to make sure that the rails run to the end of the segments will line up properly.
+Butt-end track is being more commonly used at intra-module joints of multi-segment modules.
+These are locations where it can be difficult to make sure that the rails line up properly.

 To avoid these problems, consider using “loose rail” joints when bridge rails aren’t used.
 With this approach, rails are run to the edge of the module segments but secured about ¾” back from the edge.
 The ¾” length at the edge of the module is left free to wiggle back and forth just a little on top of ties of the type used under rail joiners and bridge rails.
 After the module segments are aligned at the joint, a rail joiner left on one of the loose rails is slid across the joint, engaging the rails on both sides of the joint.
 This has proven to be a great way to assure that rails are lined up properly across the joint.
 At tear down, the joiner is slid back onto one of the loose rails.